cxchan1/BlackJack/README.md

 # BlackJack
 *Simple RESTful HTTP API that uses JSON messages for Backend Blackjack game*

-### Note: There are currently problems with the current version, so please reports any bugs to cxchan@ualberta.ca

 ## Ingredients

 - [Ubuntu 14.04 "trusty" LTS 64bit base image](http://www.ubuntu.com/)